dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     that will be used for synchronization job.

-  - <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be redundant.** Such situation can appear when, for example, a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.
+  - <div id="skip_changed_before"></div>In specific cases, **the initial synchronisation of all the data can be undesirable**; for example
+    when a database on the local instance is a fresh copy of the database present on the central instance, or when it is preferred to not synchronise old data in favor of initial synchronisation taking less time.

-    The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last time changed before the specified date*.
+    The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last changed before the specified date*.
 The SettingKey is used in the synchronisation job all the time.
-Therefore, if it is decided that the older data need to be synchronised, the value of the SettingKey needs to be changed.
+Therefore, if you need to synchronise the old data, you should change the SettingKey.

 ## Metadata Synchronization Scheduling